Prostate Cancer Treatment in Brevard County

 If you choose active surveillance but grow concerned later, you should discuss your feelings with your doctor.
 Another approach is an option for most men.

 Radiation therapy is an option for men with any stage of prostate cancer.
 Men with early stage prostate cancer may choose radiation therapy instead of surgery.
 It also may be used after surgery to destroy any cancer cells that remain in the area.
-In later stages of prostate cancer, radiation treatment may be used to help relieve pain.
+In the later stages of prostate cancer, radiation treatment may be used to help relieve pain.

 Radiation therapy (also called radiotherapy) uses high-energy rays to kill cancer cells.
 It affects cells only in the treated area.